 The Wii U will feature an improved online functionality compared to the original Wii, and will employ Nintendo Network for many of its online features.
 Such features include online multiplayer, the Wii U eShop, Miiverse, and more.
 It was recently confirmed that players will have to download many of the online features via a day-one software update from Nintendo, when the Wii U console boots up for the very first time.

-TAGS: multiplayer, nintendo network, wii u online
+TAGS: multiplayer, Nintendo, nintendo network, wii u, wii u online